-The NI LabVIEW Real-Time Module is a complete solution for creating reliable, stand-alone embedded systems with a graphical programming approach.
-As an add-on to the LabVIEW development environment, the module helps you develop and debug graphical applications that you can download to and execute on embedded hardware devices such as NI CompactRIO, NI CompactDAQ, PXI, vision systems, or third-party PCs.
+The LabVIEW Real-Time Module is a complete solution for creating reliable, stand-alone embedded systems with a graphical programming approach.
+As an add-on to the LabVIEW development environment, the module helps you develop and debug graphical applications that you can download to and execute on embedded hardware devices such as CompactRIO, CompactDAQ, PXI, vision systems, or third-party PCs.

 Discover how RTOSs differ from general-purpose OSs like Windows.
 Learn what composes a real-time system and when to consider using one for your application.

 NI real-time hardware and software work together seamlessly to run your applications reliably, securely, and deterministically.
 Walk through the options for building a complete real-time system with NI products.

 This webcast introduces the module and includes a technical overview, use-case analysis, and hardware options.

 Learn how you can use the latest processors, NI Linux Real-Time OS, and user interface technologies with LabVIEW Real-Time.See what’s new

 The registered trademark Linux® is used pursuant to a sublicense from LMI, the exclusive licensee of Linus Torvalds, owner of the mark on a worldwide basis.